By Pradeep Pandey · Co-Founder · 26 min read · Updated

 How SimpleScheduleAI Compares to Aladtec?

 The core difference is the operating model.
 Aladtec is a self-serve platform where the manager configures and maintains the system.
-SimpleScheduleAI is a managed service where a scheduling specialist handles setup, rule maintenance, and draft generation.
+SimpleScheduleAI is an AI-native nurse scheduling service where a scheduling specialist handles setup, rule maintenance, and draft generation.
 The table below maps that difference across the specific requirements a 25-bed CAH cares about.

 | Feature | Aladtec | SimpleScheduleAI |